the-turing-way/the-turing-way/conferences/presentations/UKRI_cloud_2019-02-12/UKRI_cloud_demo_2019-02-12.md

 Version updates to software packages could cause fundamental changes to your code that do not raise a fatal error, and so will pass without you realising.

-Here's a little demo to highlight this: [UKRI demo repo](https://github.com/sgibson91/ukri_demo)
+Here's a little demo repo to highlight this: https://bit.ly/2DfpZNo

 Ok, so you may not worry too much about reproducing "style" in this way, **but imagine if this was numerical**.